csc-training/high-level-gpu-programming/exercises/AdaptiveCpp_on_Mahti.md

-AdavptiveCPP was previously known as hipSYCL.
+AdaptiveCPP was previously known as hipSYCL.

 # Installation with spack `v0.21`
 Purge the modules.